sandhyaparna/Data-Science/ML Algorithms/DecisionTree.md

 in that region.
 Thus, if an unseen data observation falls in that region, we’ll make its prediction with mode value.

 ## Assumptions
-Predictor variables are not independent <br/>
+Predictor variables are not independent.
+Decision Trees works best when the predictor vars are correlated. <br/>
 Nonlinear model - Predictor variables have nonlinear relationship among them (There is no equation to express relationship between independent and dependant variables i.e model is constructed based on the observed data <br/>

 ## Algorithms